NKJ Mastitis network

 Bovine mastitis is an inflammation of the mammary gland, primarily caused by bacterial infections.
 It is the most common disease affecting dairy cows in modern production systems and therefore represents the leading cause of antibiotic use in adult dairy cattle.
 Mastitis also reduces milk quality as well as farm profitability and can, in clinical cases, compromise animal welfare.
 The One Health approach and animal welfare aspects highlight the need for effective herd-level mastitis management, to not only improve animal health and farm economics, but also to diminish its broader implications for public health and environmental sustainability.

-These events have shared ongoing udder health research and facilitated discussion of related topics across the Nordic region.
-To continue these successful meetings and discussions, the upcoming 7th Seminar on Nordic Mastitis will be organized as an on-site meeting in Tuusula, Finland, on November 3-4, 2025.
+The 7th Seminar on Nordic Mastitis will be organized as an on-site meeting in Tuusula, Finland, on November 3-4, 2025.
 The seminar will focus on herd-level information for monitoring udder health and its best-practice application in the Nordic countries.
-The program will also include presentations by participants about their ongoing research on mastitis-related topics.
-Priority will be given to presentations by PhD students and post-doctoral researchers.
+In addition to invited speakers, the program will also include presentations by participants about their ongoing research on mastitis-related topics.

 Monday, November 3